A Really Good Tuna Salad

 • Dijon mustard: Adds tanginess and depth, contributing a subtle sharpness that pairs well with the creamy elements.

-• Sweet pickle relish: Offers sweetness and tanginess, adding complexity and a hint of spice to the salad.
+• Sweet pickle relish: Adds sweetness, tanginess, and a bit more crunch to the salad.

 • Parsley: Adds a burst of color and a light, herby flavor that brightens up the salad.